Dump-GUY/Powershell-Tools/README.md

 Another adavantage to have SYSTEM ASLR disabled is that the main module (your sample) ASLR settings (Optionl header --> Dll Characteristics --> Dll can move) will be ignored too (disabled) so you do not have to patch it.
 PS version > 4.0

-# Get-AlternateDataStream - Find files with Alternate Data Stream "zone.identifier".
+# Get-AlternateDataStream - Find files with ADS "zone.identifier"
-This tool is simple PS Module which is able to find files with ADS "zone.identifier".<br/>
+This tool is simple PSModule which is able to find files with Alternate Data Stream "zone.identifier".<br/>
 It will parse the ADS and show all related info and some info about files in GridView.<br/>
 Possilble options:<br/>
 -recurse (Search files recursively)<br/>